Code4PuertoRico/covid19-response/CONTRIBUTING.md

 One of the most important tasks in handling issues is labeling them usefully and accurately.
 All other tasks involving issues ultimately rely on the issue being classified in such a way that relevant parties looking to do their own tasks can find them quickly and easily.

-In order to label issues, [open up the list of unlabeled issues](https://github.com/Code4PuertoRico/base-repo/issues?q=is%3Aopen+is%3Aissue+no%3Alabel) and, **from newest to oldest**, read through each one and apply issue labels according to the table below.
+In order to label issues, [open up the list of unlabeled issues](https://github.com/Code4PuertoRico/covid19-response/issues?q=is%3Aopen+is%3Aissue+no%3Alabel) and, **from newest to oldest**, read through each one and apply issue labels according to the table below.
 If you're unsure about what label to apply, skip the issue and try the next one: don't feel obligated to label each and every issue yourself!

 Label | Apply When | Notes
 --- | --- | ---
-`bug` | Cases where the code (or documentation) is behaving in a way it wasn't intended to. | If something is happening that surprises the *user* but does not go against the way the code is designed, it should use the `enhancement` label.
+`error` | Cases where the documentation has some error or isn't clear. | If something surprises the *user* but does not go against the way the documentation is designed, it should use the `enhancement` label.
-`critical` | Added to `bug` issues if the problem described makes the code completely unusable in a common situation. |
+`critical` | Added to `error` issues if the problem described makes the documentation or white paper completely unusable or egregiously incorrect. |
-`documentation` | Added to issues or pull requests that affect any of the documentation for the project. | Can be combined with other labels, such as `bug` or `enhancement`.
+`documentation` | Added to issues or pull requests that affect any of the documentation for the project. | Can be combined with other labels, such as `error` or `enhancement`.
 `duplicate` | Added to issues or PRs that refer to the exact same issue as another one that's been previously labeled. | Duplicate issues should be marked and closed right away, with a message referencing the issue it's a duplicate of (with `#123`)
 `enhancement` | Added to [feature requests](#request-a-feature), PRs, or documentation issues that are purely additive: the code or docs currently work as expected, but a change is being requested or suggested. |
 `help wanted` | Applied by [Committers](#join-the-project-team) to issues and PRs that they would like to get outside help for.
 Generally, this means it's lower priority for the maintainer team to itself implement, but that the community is encouraged to pick up if they so desire | Never applied on first-pass labeling.
-`in-progress` | Applied by [Committers](#join-the-project-team) to PRs that are pending some work before they're ready for review. | The original PR submitter should @mention the team member that applied the label once the PR is complete.
-`performance` | This issue or PR is directly related to improving performance. |
 `refactor` | Added to issues or PRs that deal with cleaning up or modifying the project for the betterment of it. |
-`starter` | Applied by [Committers](#join-the-project-team) to issues that they consider good introductions to the project for people who have not contributed before.
-These are not necessarily "easy", but rather focused around how much context is necessary in order to understand what needs to be done for this project in particular. | Existing project members are expected to stay away from these unless they increase in priority.
-`support` | This issue is either asking a question about how to use the project, clarifying the reason for unexpected behavior, or possibly reporting a `bug` but does not have enough detail yet to determine whether it would count as such. | The label should be switched to `bug` if reliable reproduction steps are provided.
+`question` | This issue asking a question about how to use the project, clarifying the reason for unexpected behavior, or possibly reporting a `bug` but does not have enough detail yet to determine whether it would count as such. | The label should be switched to `bug` if reliable reproduction steps are provided.
 Issues primarily with unintended configurations of a user's environment are not considered bugs, even if they cause crashes.
 `tests` | This issue or PR either requests or adds primarily tests to the project. | If a PR is pending tests, that will be handled through the [PR review process](#review-pull-requests)
 `wontfix` | Labelers may apply this label to issues that clearly have nothing at all to do with the project or are otherwise entirely outside of its scope/sphere of influence.
 [Committers](#join-the-project-team) may apply this label and close an issue or PR if they decide to pass on an otherwise relevant issue. | The issue or PR should be closed as soon as the label is applied, and a clear explanation provided of why the label was used.
 Contributors are free to contest the labeling, but the decision ultimately falls on committers as to whether to accept something or not.